feather-design-system/feather-design-system/docs/Components/AppBar/README.md

 ## Usage

-App Bars are used on all applications at the highest level of hierarchy.
-The App Bar can serve as the top level of navigation in an application through the use of a “menu” button and can become a “contextual” App Bar to better serve user needs based on required functionality for a given application context.
+App bars are used on all applications at the highest level of hierarchy.
+The app bar can serve as the top level of navigation in an application through the use of a “menu” button and can become a “contextual” app bar to better serve user needs based on required functionality for a given application context.

 ## AppBar